Contains the active ingredient, escitalopram (as escitalopram oxalate)

 restlessness and/or a need to move often (akathisia)

-5. You are receiving electroconvulsive therapy (ECT).
+Tell your doctor if you are receiving electroconvulsive therapy (ECT).

 Some combinations of medicines may increase the risk of serious side effects and are

-Therefore some medicines MUST NOT be taken with escitalopram.
+Therefore, some medicines MUST NOT be taken with escitalopram.
 These include:

 monoamine oxidase inhibitors, such as moclobemide, phenelzine, tranylcypromine, selegiline

 Some other medicines may interact with escitalopram.
+These include:

 tryptophan, contained in some multivitamin and herbal preparations